grahil-24/Linux/Commands.md

 			Eg: tail -f /var/log/boot.log
 			-f is for follow.
 After execution, it does not return to the session.
 When the file gets updated, tail displays the updated content.

+26  umask :
+	defines the default permissions a newly created file would have.
+		Eg: umask 022 (which is the default in almost all the distros)
+		- this digits denote the permissions to be excluded and not included as in chmod -command

+27. sticky bit -

+		depicted by t. means only the owner or root can delete the file or dir.
+To add this to a file or dir -

+	Eg: sudo chmod +t {obj}

+- numerical representation of sticky bit - 1
+-